BenTsui2023/csis3380-final-project/README.md

 # CSIS3380 Final Project
 <img src="./doc/project_preview.png"  style="width: 1000px">
 This project entails a <b>MERN application</b> designed specifically for <b>3380 Prairie Sky Cafe</b>, where users are able to register an account and place orders.
-The system is also capable of keeping track of the user's previous orders.
+The system is also capable of keeping track of the user's shopping cart.

 # Features
 - Combining data from TheMealDB API and self-creacted API to render **React card components** for meal items